neighbourhoodie/stf-php-ansible/Tasks.md

 ansible-playbook addReleaseManagerUser.yml --extra-vars "username=tacocat path_to_google_auth=absolute/path/to/.google_authenticator"
 ```

-This playbook creates a new user on jumphosts and the download-service.
+This playbook creates a new user on jumphosts and the downloads service.
 User group is `release-manager`.
 It puts the `.google_authenticator` file to the jumphost and the ssh-key to the downloads service.

 ### Delete a user

 To delete a user you can run the `deleteUser` playbook.

+> [!NOTE]
-You have to add the `username` of the user you want to delete, this is mandatory.
+> You have to add the `username` of the user you want to delete, this is mandatory.

 You can also add the name of the host from where you want to delete the user e.g. `jumphost`, `museum`.
 If no host is provided it will be deleted from `all` by default.